Nambu Structures And Associated Bialgebroids: Weak Lie-Filippov bialgebroid

 \end{exam}

 \begin{defn} Let $A$ be a smooth vector bundle over a smooth manifold $M$.
-Then the pair $(A, A^\ast )$ is said to be a {\it Lie-Filippov bialgebroid} of order $n,$ $(n \geq 3$) over $M$, if \begin{enumerate} \item the pair $(A, A^*)$ is a weak Lie-Filippov bialgebroid of order $n$ over $M$; \item and the following compatibility condition holds. for any $\alpha_i \in \Gamma A^\ast,$ $i \in \{1, \ldots , n\}$, where $d_A$ is the Lie algebroid coboundary operator for the Lie algebroid cohomology of $A$ with coefficients in the trivial representation and $[~, \ldots , ~]$ is the Filippov-Gestenhaber bracket on the graded algebra $\Gamma(\Lambda^\bullet A^\ast),$ corresponding to the weak Lie-Filippov bialgebroid $(A,A^\ast)$ over $M$. \end{enumerate} The anchor $\rho$ of the weak Lie-Filippov bialgebroid is called the anchor of the Lie-Filippov bialgebroid $(A, A^*).$ \end{defn}
+Then the pair $(A, A^\ast )$ is said to be a {\it weak Lie-Filippov bialgebroid} of order $n,$ $(n \geq 3$) over $M$, if \begin{enumerate} \item $(A, A^*)$ is a weak Lie-Filippov algebroid pair of order $n$ over $M$; \item the following compatibility condition holds. for any $\alpha_i \in \Gamma A^\ast,$ $i \in \{1, \ldots , n\}$, where $[~, \ldots , ~]$ is the Nambu-Gestenhaber bracket on the graded algebra $\Gamma(\Lambda^\bullet A^\ast)$ corresponding to the weak Lie-Filippov algebroid pair $(A,A^\ast)$ over $M$. \end{enumerate} The anchor $\rho$ of the weak Lie-Filippov algebroid pair is called the anchor of the weak Lie-Filippov bialgebroid $(A, A^*).$ A weak Lie-Filippov bialgebra of order $n$ is a weak Lie-Filippov bialgebroid of order $n$ over a point. \end{defn} \begin{remark} Ideally, like the Poisson case, one might expect that for a Nambu-Poisson manifold $M$ of order $n,$ the pair $(TM, T^\ast M)$ would form a Lie-Filippov bialgebroid of order $n$ (a notion obtained as above by dropping the restriction `$d_A$-closed' in the defining conditions of Definition \ref{weak-Lie-Filippov-algebroid-pair}).
+Unfortunately, as remarked before (Remark \ref{terminology-weak}), due to the rigidity of Nambu structure, we end up getting a weaker notion. \end{remark} From Theorem \ref{NP-manifold-weak-Lie-algebroid-pair} and Proposition \ref{compatibility-d-n-gerstenhaber}, we deduce